Highly symmetric fundamental domains for lattices in R^2 and R^3: Dimension 3

 \section{\bf Dimension 3}

-Similar to the proof of Theorem \ref{thm:satz1}, the proof of Theorem \ref{thm:satz2} consists of considering all possible cases.
-Fortunately, we can utilise Theorem \ref{thm:satz1} to cover most cases: we can use thickened, three-dimensional versions of the plane fundamental cells.
-In $\R^3$ there are 32 finite groups of Euclidean motions obeying the crystallographic restriction in Proposition \ref{prop:crystrest}, see \cite{cox}, Section 15.6.
+Similar to the proof of Theorem \ref{thm:satz1}, the proof of Theorem~\ref{thm:satz2} consists of considering all possible cases.
+Fortunately, we can utilize Theorem~\ref{thm:satz1} to cover most cases: Create a right prism having one of the two-dimensional fundamental domains as base and with an appropriately chosen height.
+Then stack copies of this prism such that there is one such solid centered at each three-dimensional lattice point.

+In $\R^3$ there are 32 finite groups of Euclidean motions obeying the crystallographic restriction in Proposition~\ref{prop:crystrest}, see \cite{cox}, Section 15.6.
 Only seven of them occur as point groups of lattices.
-Table \ref{tab1} summarises the situation: The second column contains the name of the lattice, more precisely: the name of the family of lattices with a common symmetry group (the names as being used in crystallography).
+Table \ref{tab1} summarises the situation.
+The second column contains the name of the lattice, more precisely: the name of the family of lattices with a common symmetry group (the names as being used in crystallography).
 The third column contains the point group of the lattice in orbifold notation, the fourth column contains the order of the point group.
-The last column indicates the two-dimensional fundamental cell of Theorem \ref{thm:satz1} which yields a three-dimensional fundamental cell $F$ for the current three-dimensional lattice, and the order $|S(F)|$ in parentheses.
+The last column indicates the two-dimensional fundamental domain of Theorem~\ref{thm:satz1} which yields a three-dimensional fundamental domain $F$ for the current three-dimensional lattice, and the order $|S(F)|$ in parentheses.

 Since the list of finite groups of Euclidean motions in $\R^3$ is known, we know that there is no such group containing the group $\ast432$ as a subgroup of index 2.
 (The only candidates---the ones of order 96---are the (non-primitive) groups $C_{96}, D_{48}$ and $C_2 \times D_{24}$, regarded as symmetry groups of solids in $\R^3$.)
-The corresponding lattices are the so-called {\em cubic lattices}: the {\em primitive cubic lattice} $\Z^3$, the {\em body centred cubic lattice} $\Z^3 \cup \big(\Z^3 + (\frac{1}{2},\frac{1}{2}, \frac{1}{2})^T\big)$ (bcc) and the {\em face centred cubic lattice} (fcc).
-So we cannot expect to find fundamental cells for these three cubic lattices with more symmetry than their point group $\ast 432$.
+The corresponding lattices are the so-called {\em cubic lattices}: the {\em primitive cubic lattice} $\Z^3$, the {\em body centered cubic lattice} $\Z^3 \cup \big(\Z^3 + (\frac{1}{2},\frac{1}{2}, \frac{1}{2})^T\big)$ (bcc) and the {\em face centered cubic lattice} (fcc).
+So we cannot expect to find fundamental domains for these three cubic lattices possessing a symmetry group that contains their point group $\ast 432$ as a proper subgroup of finite index.